Approximate Reduced Lindblad Dynamics via Algebraic and Adiabatic Methods: Parametric Models and Perturbation Theory

 \subsection{Perturbative setting}

-In the previous section we showed how, given a Lindblad generator $\Lc$, one can compute its center manifold $\Cs$ and determine the Hamiltonian $\check{H}$ that governs the dynamics in the asymptotic time limit.
-In most practical cases, however, computing $\Cs$ analytically for given $\Lc$ may be unfeasible.
-A perturbative approach may then be used, as the one we describe next.

-To develop a perturbative scheme, we assume that the evolution in Eq.\,\eqref{ME} is governed by a generator $\Lc_\varepsilon$ which is Lindblad for all $\varepsilon \in \Rb$ and depends {\em analytically} upon $\varepsilon$.
-Thanks to the analyticity assumption, a Taylor expansion around $\varepsilon=0$ is then possible, namely,
+To develop a perturbative scheme, we assume that the evolution in Eq.\,\eqref{ME} is governed by a generator $\Lc_\varepsilon$ which is Lindblad for all $\varepsilon$ in a continuous interval $\Sc\subseteq \Rb$ that contains $0$, and depends {\em analytically} upon $\varepsilon$.
+Thanks to the analyticity assumption, a Taylor expansion around $\varepsilon=0$ is then possible: